dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_topologies.rst

-The layout of the |dwave_short| quantum processing unit (QPU) is critical to formulating an objective function in a format that a |dwave_short| annealing quantum computer can solve, as described in the :ref:`getting_started_concepts` section.
-Although Ocean software automates the mapping from the linear and quadratic coefficients of a quadratic model to qubit bias and coupling values set on the QPU, you should understand it if you are using QPU solvers directly because it has implications for the problem-graph size and solution quality.
+The layout of the |dwave_short| quantum processing unit (QPU) is critical to formulating an objective function in a format that a |dwave_short| annealing quantum computer can solve, as described in the :ref:`qpu_workflow` section.
+Although :ref:`Ocean software <index_ocean_sdk>` automates the mapping from the linear and quadratic coefficients of a quadratic model to qubit bias and coupling values set on the QPU, you should understand it if you are using QPU solvers directly because it has implications for the problem-graph size and solution quality.

 .. note:: If you are sending your problem to a
     quantum-classical hybrid solver in the